What Derived Means Here

 When the framework invokes these theorems, the rigor is borrowed from their original proofs.
 The framework’s contribution is showing that the premises of these theorems are satisfied by the axioms.

-Tier 2: Rigorous given axioms.
+Tier 2: Complete chain given postulates.
 The logical chain from axioms to conclusion is complete, with every step explicit, but one or more structural postulates are required as additional input.
 These postulates are not derived from the axioms — they are motivated assumptions about the mathematical setting (e.g., smooth manifold structure, symplectic geometry, locality).

 The framework currently uses 5 active structural postulates.
 Each is: